-Today, we’re talking about how to confirm a date without sounding desperate.
+I am going to be discussing how to confirm a date without sounding desperate.
 It’s for those moments when you’ve already confirmed a date or time in the very beginning, but that date isn’t coming up for a week, or two, or even three weeks.
-You want to make sure that the date is still happening, but you don’t want to keep checking in all the time, or else, you’ll sound desperate, and then you will lose her, and then she stops answering you, and you don’t get the date.
+You want to make sure that the date is still happening, but you don’t want to keep checking in all the time, or else, you’ll sound desperate.
+Then you will lose her, and then she stops answering you, and you don’t get the date.
 That’s what we don’t want.

 How do you make sure the date happens?
 After you’ve already brought up the idea and confirmed it with her, how do you make sure it happens without feeling like you’re pressuring her that much to make it happen?

 “Is there no girl out there for me?”